Skip to content

 Applicable law and forum selection

-1. All Agreements, the General Terms and Conditions, and all non-contractual rights and obligations arising therefrom shall be governed in all respects by Dutch law.
+1. All Agreements, the General Terms and Conditions, and all non-contractual rights and obligations arising therefrom, shall in all respects be governed by Dutch law.

 2025 - Digitalique